Bismarck Nursing Excellence

 • Tuition reimbursement

-• Free continuing education session (Elsevier, Sanford sponsored conferences)
+• Free continuing education sessions (Elsevier, Sanford sponsored conferences)

 • Support of research and evidence-based practice (EBP)